-If you are an adult with a diagnosis of OCD or BDD and have an issue that you would like help with then please complete the Referral Form below and email or contact:
+If you are an adult with a diagnosis of OCD or BDD and have an issue that you would like help with then please complete the Referral Form and questionnaire below and email or contact:

 - Collette Byrne, Advocacy Manager, on 020 7253 5272 / firstname.lastname@example.org